Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-The fact that $J_{\rm min}^{\rm crit}$ is independent from both the annihilation cross section and the observation time (in the infinite-time limit) is, though readily derived here, a very important result.
+For non-pointing experiments, like Fermi-LAT, $\tilde{\cal T} \approx {\cal T}$, and $J_{\rm min}^{\rm crit}$ further becomes a priori time-independent (this holds in the large-event-number limit).
+The fact that $J_{\rm min}^{\rm crit}$ is independent from both the annihilation cross section and the observation time (in the infinite-time limit) is, though derived from strongly simplifying assumtpions here, a very important result.
 It is actually recovered when using a more sophisticated statistical analysis as we will see later.
 It means that we can rigorously answer the question of whether or not subhalos can be detected before the diffuse DM component, should DM self-annihilate and produce gamma-ray photons.
 Indeed, the derivation of $J_{\rm min}^{\rm crit}$ is based upon requiring the diffuse DM contribution to remain below the baryonic background.
-Therefore, irrespective of the annihilation cross section, one can simply infer the number of observable subhalos by integrating the probability distribution function of the $J$-factor shown in \citefig{fig:prob_jpsi_pl} above $J_{\rm min}^{\rm crit}$.
-If one finds the minimal $J$-factor needs to be lower than this critical value to get a sizable number of observable subhalos, then that means that subhalos could hardly be detected as individual sources before the smooth Galactic DM halo itself.
+Therefore, irrespective of the annihilation cross section, one can simply infer the number of observable subhalos by integrating the probability distribution function of the $J$~factor shown in \citefig{fig:prob_jpsi_pl} above $J_{\rm min}^{\rm crit}$.
+If one finds the minimal $J$~factor needs to be lower than this critical value to get a sizable number of observable subhalos, then that means that subhalos could hardly be detected as individual sources before the smooth Galactic DM halo itself.

-The fact that $J_{\rm min}^{\rm crit}$ does not depend on time needs further explanation.
-Indeed, there is actually a time dependence which is somewhat hidden in that is is calculated from a very specific cross section: the upper bound $\sigv_{\rm max}$, which does depend on time.
-Consequently, following the evolution of $J_{\rm min}^{\rm crit}$ as a function of time $T$ implicitly assumes that in the meantime, one has to set the annihilation cross section to $\sigv_{\rm max}(T)$.